msingh189/Fiiting_polynomial_surface/README.md

 ## Paper Link: https://doi.org/10.1007/s11664-021-09099-w

-## Paper Title: Metamaterial-Inspired Complementary Split Ring Resonator Sensor with Second-Order Approximation for Dielectric Characterization of Fluids
+## Paper Title: Metamaterial-Inspired Complementary Split Ring Resonator Sensor with Second-Order Approximation for Dielectric Characterization of Fluids (Springer - Journal of Electronic Materials)
 A metamaterial-based Complementary Split Ring Resonator (CSRR) structure is used to develop a sensor for dielectric characterization of fluids.
 The fluid present in the vertical column interacts with the fields around the CSRR causing a shift in the transmission coefficient curve (S21).
 An empirical relationship can be established between the dielectric